dokku/dokku/docs/networking/proxies/nginx.md

 ### Default site

 By default, Dokku will route any received request with an unknown HOST header value to the lexicographically first site in the nginx config stack.

+> Note that some versions of Nginx may create a default site (a static page which says "Welcome to Nginx") when installed.
+If this default site is enabled, it will not route any requests with an unknown HOST header to Dokku.
+If you want Dokku to receive all requests, disable this default site by removing the `/etc/nginx/sites-enabled/default` file, and then restart nginx.

-If this is not the desired behavior, you may want to add the following configuration to the global nginx configuration.
+If Dokku handling all requests is not the desired behavior, you may want to add the following configuration to the global nginx configuration.

 Create the file at `/etc/nginx/conf.d/00-default-vhost.conf`: